Moving on to lace. These are the bra parts I have to cut from it: C1, C2, C3, H1, H2.

 Now you can arrange pattern pieces so that they all fit.

 The important thing is: the cradle (it’s the piece the gray arrow is pointing at) must be on the fold line and follow DOGS!
-Rest of the pieces must follow DOGS line only.
-My back wing is also on fold line, since there was the only place it fit in.
+The rest of the pieces must follow DOGS line only.
+My back wing is also on the fold line since there was the only place it fits in.

 Pin pattern pieces.